TASK > How do I set an expiry step in a procedure?

 Sometimes a step just requires an acknowledgement (and sometimes not).
 Rather than creating another email or task in your process, use Tallyfy to make an Expiry step.
 When the process is launched, the assignees will be prompted to acknowledge this task.
 The upside of this expiring task is that it auto-expires with or without an acknowledgement at the expiry date.
 So, this way it doesn't hold-up or delay the process.

-- Open your Blueprint in Edit mode and select the step you want to make an Expiry task.
+- Open your Template in Edit mode and select the step you want to make an Expiry task.

 - Click on Step Type and select Expiry from the dropdown list.